Miss Pamela, or Pamela des Barre as

 from the cover on the side of a house on Venice Boulevard in L. A.

-Baron says Karen married a Kuwaiti sheik and recently contacted
+Baron says Karen recently contacted him to

-Baron to buy prints from their photo session.
+buy prints from their photo session.

 A Stanford dropout, Trixie posed topless with her bass